 - Improve the infrastructure needed to disseminate the information; demonstration fields, a community-run library containing the relevant information and theatrical productions with content on ecological methods of farming

 - Strengthen our partner PROMETRA and local community structures (medical healers and farmers) in order to promote a sustainable use of natural resources.

 148 beneficiaries have been trained in traditional medicine and ecological agriculture.
 480 people have so far been treated in the community clinic attached to the Forest School.
 4 new demonstration gardens have been identified and are now operational.
 The “Buyijja Drama Group” has put on three productions that in total reached a combined audience of 3,700.
 A further 200 people have visited the library and so obtained information on ecological agriculture and traditional medicine outside the framework of the training courses.

 In the longer term, the Forest School will seek to be financially independent and plans to generate money by selling seeds and seedlings for medicinal plants, vegetables and cereals.
-They are also planning the professional processing, packing and marketing of medicinal and healthcare products.
+They are also planning the professional processing, packing and marketing of medicinal and healthcare products for which Prometra Uganda still needs additional starting capital and know-how.
 In addition, members of the project team have access to the food produced in the teaching and demonstration garden for ecological agriculture.
 This will enable them to improve their diet.